 Well, stick with me, and I’ll take you through my one-month writing journey.

 The first step I took before applying for jobs on Upwork was to invest in good training.
 Yes, I had done some academic writing in April, but the form of writing I was getting into was utterly different.

 So, I joined Walter Akolo’s training at only KSh.
 4000 ($40).
-The price changes so you can always check the current price here.
 The training was the best chance I had to succeed faster.

 You can still succeed without training, but it will take longer.